tscholze/kotlin-kotlog-cli/README.md

 # kotlin-kotlog-cli
 **Kot**lin B**log** is a CLI static blog generator - not intended for public or production use.
 It features some handy shortcuts to streamline my content creation workflows.
+Kotlog is used to generate my personal blog: [tscholze.github.io/blog](https://tscholze.github.io/blog/)

 ## tl;dr
 No, I do not think that you want to use this Kotlin CLI.
 It is meant as a content creation helper for me needs.
 But if you find it interesting, awesome!